John Lewis Krimmel

-John Lewis Krimmel (May 30, 1786 – July 15, 1821), sometimes called "the American Hogarth," was America's first painter of genre scenes.
+John Lewis Krimmel (May 30, 1786 – July 15, 1821), sometimes called "the American Hogarth," was North America's first painter of genre scenes.
 Born in the Holy Roman Empire, he immigrated to Philadelphia in 1809 and soon became a member of the Pennsylvania Academy of the Fine Arts.
 Initially influenced by Scotland's David Wilkie, England's William Hogarth, and America's Benjamin West, he soon turned to direct observation of life for his genre scenes.

 Krimmel was among the first artists in America to portray free African Americans, such as in Black People's Prayer Meeting (1813).
 Paintings such as Fourth of July Celebration in Centre Square (1811/12) and Election Day (1815) are filled with lively characterizations of scores of crowd members.
 American artists influenced by Krimmel's work include William Sidney Mount, George Caleb Bingham, and Thomas Eakins.

 Early life and education

 Krimmel was born on May 30, 1786, in the small town of Ebingen in Duchy of Württemberg in Germany.

 In 1809, Johann Ludwig decided to join his older brother, who had immigrated to Philadelphia.
 He initially planned to engage in business with his brother, but soon abandoned this occupation for art.
 Though he may have had some watercolor lessons in London, Johann Ludwig had no real formal training in art when he reached Philadelphia about November 1, 1809.
 The 1812 city directory listed Krimmel, who Anglicized his name to John Lewis, as a painter.
 He began painting portraits.
 But a copy of David Wilkie's Blind Fiddler persuaded him to turn to humorous subjects.
 He also painted historical pictures.